zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 ## 10. Demo Video ##

 - Here is the link to the [youtube video](https://www.youtube.com/watch?v=ENQiwl2EYl8)

 ## 11. Notes ##

 - The `oai-ext-dn` container is optional and is only required if the user wants to ping the dsTest UE.
 In general this container is not required except for testing purposes.
-- This tutorial can be taken as reference to test the OAI 5G core with a COTS UE.
-The configuration files has to be changed according to the gNB and COTS UE information should be present in the mysql database.
+- This tutorial can be taken as a reference to test the OAI 5G core with a COTS UE.
+The configuration file has to be changed according to the gNB and COTS UE information should be present in the mysql database.
 - Generally, in a COTS UE two PDN sessions are created by default so configure the IMS in SMF properly.
-- In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)
+- In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md).
-- It is not necessary to use [core-network.py](../docker-compose/core-network.py) bash script, it is possible to directly deploy using `docker-compose` command
+- It is not necessary to use [core-network.py](../docker-compose/core-network.py) Python script, it is possible to directly deploy using `docker-compose` command.

     ``` console
     #To start the containers
     docker-compose-host $: docker-compose -f <file-name> up -d
     #To check their health status and wait till the time they are healthy, you ctrl + c to exit watch command
     docker-compose-host $: watch docker-compose -f <file-name> ps -a
     #To stop the containers with zero graceful period
     docker-compose-host $: docker-compose -f <file-name> down -t 0
     ```